jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 * Shortcuts

-Doing the power analysis for a three-arm experiment.
+The following is the power analysis for a three-arm experiment.

 ```r